YeonwooSung/ai_book/LLMs/README.md

 It’s not a trick but a necessity.
 To fit a large context, you need large RAM in GPU, so people use 80GB A100 GPUs.

+## Training LLMs

+### LLaMA Pro

+[LLaMA Pro](https://arxiv.org/abs/2401.02415) paper proposes a new approach call "block expansion", which expands the Transformer blocks of the LLMs, and tune the expanded layers with a new data corpus.

+To see the python implementation of the block expansion in LLaMA Pro, please refer to [here](./training/block_expansion.py).

 ## References

 - [1] [TechTarget: Definition of LLMs](https://www.techtarget.com/whatis/definition/large-language-model-LLM)